A Tuber of a Gourd

 The original event flyer; if it said “$225 gift card from Blockhead Wigs” I would not have had so many issues with the situation since the way it was presented implied there was no limit to my prize offer.

-John and I were never able to find a time to go over the formalities and sign any agreements, but on October 17th (2021) I went to the bar again to work backstage on a performing friend’s wig during a show and I was able to catch another moment with John.
+John and I were never able to find a time to go over the formalities or sign any agreements, but on October 17th (2021) I went to the bar again to work backstage on a wig of a friend performing during a show and I was able to catch another moment with John.
 Throughout our talk he still never answered my questions about the sponsorship.
 For instance, I confirmed I was only making one wig for the contest winner and he’d agree, but then he talked about there being two winners implying I would be making two wigs; when I’d stop him to explain what he meant by two winners he would start talking about how many times they say my name on the mic or how I’d be in the brochure – but during his explanation he never answered my questions about how one winner getting a wig turned into two winners getting wigs.
-He even tried to change the subject about how someone else styled a wig and it fell a part on stage during a performance hoping I’d just talk shit about them, but I didn’t.
+He even tried to change the subject about how someone else styled a wig and it fell a part on stage during a performance hoping I’d just talk shit about them, but I wouldn’t.

 I started feeling like it was a take-take-take situation and there was no recovery.
 In my mind, I was only offering to style one wig a year up to $225 for winner which to me is the person who wins at the end and doesn’t have to keep competing, and all I read in his text was: he expected a prize for each season’s winner — which with his understanding of my offer would have turned into $225 a year into $450 a year.
-Not what I signed up for; I wrote grand prize in my offer email for a reason.
+That wasn’t what I signed up for; I wrote grand prize in my offer email for a specific reason.

 I wanted to back out completely, but John’s feelings that he promoted my business were partially true; he wanted me to stay on as a sponsor and he asked I offer $100 for the season winner instead.
 His suggestion was fair enough for me to complete the season and then be immediately done.
-I figured if I said, “no”, there would have been way more negativity talked about me than there already was, so I felt forced to oblige.
+I figured if I said, “no”, there would have been way more negativity talked about me than there already was and sooner, so I felt forced to oblige.

-The winner and I still got to talking about what they wanted and we discussed a whole bunch of different styles and options for a wig all the way to producing a custom fit wig for them.
-After a couple major changes in direction, it was decided that I would need to produce, or significantly alter, a pre-made brown and blonde highlighted wig because they were looking for the style to be an impersonation of a celebrity, and the highlight pattern we wanted wasn’t found in any available synthetic wigs.
-I offered to make the highlighted wig, and since I had to make it anyway, I include a custom hairline for a fraction of the price I normally would have charged in any other situation.
+The winner and I still got to talking about what they wanted and we discussed a whole bunch of different styles and options, so after a couple major changes in direction, it was decided that I would need to produce or significantly alter a pre-made brown and blonde highlighted wig because they were looking for the style to be an impersonation of a celebrity.
+The highlight pattern we wanted wasn’t found in any available synthetic wigs at the time, so I offered to make the highlighted wig and since I had to do significant customizations, I included a tailored hairline that fully covered the shape of their own hairline and the wig was made to fit their head.
 I did need some sort of payment to buy all the materials to make this custom wig, but I also let them know plenty of times that they could just send a wig to my P.O.
-Box and they wouldn’t need to pay me anything at all to style it since the styling was on me.
+Box and they wouldn’t need to pay me for any materials at all for me to style a wig for them since the styling was on me.

 I got no response.
 I was still on the website after the final season ended, but after being ignored I told them to take my logo off their website.
 I didn’t like how I went through all this rigamarole just to get disrespected more than I already had, and I didn’t want there to be any confusion if I was still sponsoring their contest with my logo up.
 Of course, my logo was taken down within minutes of asking, but I still hadn’t heard anything about using the dressing room.
 Luckily, I made due without using the bar dressing room.

 Come to find out, when John finally does respond he explained that he offered the winner $200 so they didn’t have to deal with me.
-Once I read that, I told the winner to take his money and buy another wig and I’d style it out of spite — but I don’t think they did and to this day I’m not sure if that money actually changed hands or if it was all just talk.
+Once I read that, I told the winner to take his money and buy another wig and I’d style it free out of spite — but I don’t think they did and to this day I’m not sure if that money actually changed hands or if it was all just talk.

 Even at this point everything was fine between the winner and me; I asked them about John’s message and they told me to ignore him because they hadn’t told him that everything was going the way it should yet — so I ignored it.
 I also found it a little funny that I had to always wait for a response from him, but suddenly when he needed something it was 24 hours or else.
 Malarkey.